apache/causeway-site/content/reference/services/event-bus-service.md

 ## Usage

-A good practice for domain services is to self-register when the `EventBusService` is injected into it:

-    private EventBusService eventBusService;
-    public void injectEventBusService(final EventBusService eventBusService) {
-        this.eventBusService = eventBusService;
-        eventBusService.register(this);
-    }

 The actual subscription of events is done by annotating a method on the class (that is, the usual Guava programming model).

 For example, suppose in a library domain that a `LibraryMember` wants to leave the library.
 A letter should be sent out detailing any books that they still have out on loan: